 Once you’ve chosen the right mini-split, the installation is a clear, step-by-step process.
 With a certified team, you can feel confident every detail is handled correctly.
 We manage the technical work so you can focus on enjoying your new, efficient comfort system.
 Here’s a look at what happens on installation day.

-Step 1: Planning and Site Prep
+Step 1: Prepping the Installation Site

 Before installation, our first step is to confirm the plan.
 We verify the mini-split is correctly sized for the room’s square footage to ensure it runs efficiently.
 Our licensed professionals then map out the best locations for the units, planning the most discreet route for the connecting lines.
 This careful site prep is the foundation of a smooth installation and helps prevent common issues.